In This Article

 Instead, to capture all of the traffic between containers, each container has its own virtual network stack by default.
 Docker also creates IP-less virtual ethernet (veth*) interfaces.
 These are effectively the endpoints of the eth* interfaces inside containers and whose traffic is forwarded to the Docker0 bridge to be switched or routed.
 Because of this, the agent running on the host notices and binds them, which is how it sees traffic between containers.

 In addition, the agent will interrogate the Docker API to collect the container's IP address.
-This IP addresses will be registered into Threat Manager appliances as part of the Protected Hosts (agent) IP address and will be used to determine which container's IP address will be protected on that given Docker host.
+This IP address will be registered into Alert Logic appliances as part of the Protected Hosts (agent) IP address and will be used to determine which container's IP address will be protected on that given Docker host.

 The major limitation here is that these interfaces are dynamic.
 They are created and destroyed as containers start and stop, so it could be up to 180 minutes before containers IP address will be registered.
 If containers are constant in their activity and do not stop, then this should be less of a problem.

 Traffic duplication is a potential problem that must be accounted for in this design.
 Alert Logic's Intrusion Detection System (IDS) engine does use a preprocessor, known as Stream6, that will help with traffic duplication but does not completely eliminate all duplicate packets.
 The amount of traffic duplication depends upon where the traffic is routed.

 Container-to-Container Traffic: In the case of container-to-container traffic, the agent will capture traffic twice (once on each veth* interface).
 In this case, the Stream6 preprocessor should be beneficial in eliminating duplicate packets.